quaksil/sma-booktrading/README.md

 - Buyer Agent
 - Seller Agent

-In addition the other Agents that are the core of managing messages between the above agents (ACC, DF and AMS) provided by JADE.
+In addition the above mentioned Agents, there are other core Agents 'ACC, DF and AMS' that provide and manage communication messages integrated within JADE.

 ## Description